The Deer Creek Difference

 - The stimulation of being around other dogs satisfies their need for mental alertness and natural curiosity.

 - Dogs that come for day care have opportunities to play throughout the day, along with rest times.

-Mat Kee (manager) and his wife Jessica are owned by two Scottish Terriers, Rusty and Otis.
+Mat Kee (manager) and his wife Jessica are owned by two Scottish Terriers, Rusty and Doug Thomas.
 Born and raised in the South, Mat graduated from the University of Tennessee, and he and his wife are dedicated season ticket holders to Volunteers football, and are Cardinal baseball fanatics as well.
 When he's not cheering for his favorite teams, Mat loves to run, and participates in several marathons across the country each year.

 Jessica Kuehn (puppy trainer/counselor) is a Cape native, lifelong animal lover, and a volunteer at the Human Society of Southeast Missouri.
 She has three rescue rat terriers, Missy, Squirt, and Maui and a rescue boxer named Lovey, who is a TDI-certified therapy dog.
 In her free time, she loves to do crafts, spend time with her dogs and family, enjoying the outdoors.

 Emma Eudy (assistant manager) is from Cape Girardeau and has two horses, Jack and Twister, one cat, Apollo, and a very spoiled German Shepherd named Freya.
 She enjoys reading, sleeping and spending time outdoors with her family.
 She and her partner, Jonathan, are expecting their first child very soon!

 Heidi Biggs (assistant manager) began working for us in July 2020 and quickly established herself with our Campers.
 She loves working with the dogs and is often the one who performs our Compatibility Evaluations.
 She is owned by two handsome doggos, Benny and Julian.